 Close all projects except for the project you just scripted for your module.

-To add a brand new editor you could follow the steps in Appendix A. This is not required, as we have provided a starting point.
+To add a brand new editor you could follow the steps in Appendix B. This is not required, as we have provided a starting point.

 To use the provided starting point, drag the contents of <Desktop>/lesson three starting point into YourModuleName editor node.lvclass.